 The current working environment for Deaf and hard-of-hearing individuals is not accessible.
-Without a significant shift in the corporate agency of businesses today, Deaf employees will be unable to match the effectiveness and productivity of their hearing coworkers.
-Although businesses want to ensure an even playing field for employees of all hearing capabilities, the knowledge on how to accommodate these workers is not widely communicated.
+Deaf employees are unable to match the effectiveness and productivity of their hearing coworkers without a significant shift in the corporate agency of businesses today.
+Businesses want to ensure an even playing field for employees of all hearing capabilities.
+However, the accommodations these individuals need are not common knowledge.

-In the pursuit of an equitable working environment, how can someone in a managerial position make their workspace more Deaf-friendly?
+In the pursuit of an equitable working environment, how can someone in a managerial position make their sporadic in-person workspace more Deaf-friendly?

 - Provide an alternate method of obtaining information from meetings.
 Whether their coworkers volunteer to take notes or you turn on automatic closed captioning during a meeting, it is imperative that your Deaf employees have access to the same information as your hearing employees.

 - Encourage your hearing employees to speak one at a time.
 Oftentimes, closed captioning can only pick up one, maybe two, voices at a time.
 Urge your employees to speak in an orderly fashion.
-Thus, if Deaf workers choose to use an automated CC program, they will be able to read everyone’s commentary in real-time.
+Thus, if Deaf workers choose to use an automated CC program, they can read everyone’s commentary in real-time.

 - Maintain your presence on camera with a steady internet connection.
 If you are working remotely, ensure that you are fully visible on camera.
-Attending virtual meetings with your camera turned on can be especially helpful for Deaf employees to observe and understand your body language.
-Following a meeting in person is hard enough, but the additional accurate closed captions, a steady internet connection, and clear, consistent video make company conferences much easier for them to interpret.
+Attending virtual meetings with your camera turned on can be especially helpful for Deaf employees to observe your body language.
+Following a meeting in person is hard enough.
+However, accurate closed captions, a steady internet connection, and clear, consistent video make company conferences much easier to interpret.

 - Don’t be afraid to use the chat feature.
-When employees see their management utilize the chat feature on Teams or Zoom, they might feel more comfortable using it too.
-Encouraging the use of both verbal and nonverbal communication aids in the creation of equal opportunities and ensures all employees have all of the necessary information.
-If a Deaf employee has any questions, they will follow your example and use the chat to communicate with you and your team in a manner you both understand.
+When employees see management utilize the chat feature on Teams or Zoom, they might feel more comfortable using it too.
+Encouraging both verbal and nonverbal communication aids creates equal opportunities.
+This also ensures all employees have all of the necessary information.
+If a Deaf employee has any questions, they will follow your example.
+You and your team will find it much easier to communicate with the Deaf members of your team in a manner you both understand.

-If you would like more information on how to make your workplace more accessible for Deaf and hard-of-hearing employees or coworkers, check out the links below!
+If you want more information on how to make your workplace more accessible for Deaf employees, check out these links!